monami-ya-mrb/monami-ya.mrb/README.md

+# !!!Notice!!!
+    This branch is modified version.
+You'll get the original version at https://github.com/mruby/mruby/.
+    TLSF is licensed under GPL/LGPL with some special exceptions.
+See also TLSF-2.4.6/COPYING.

 # !!Notice!!
     This is a preliminary release for internal team review.
     The URLs and addresses described below are not available yet.